How to fix a broken market in antibiotics

 It is clear, however, there is no simple solution - and some experts fear veering too far from free market forces will create perverse incentives that could result in taxpayers' money ending up in shareholders' pockets with meagre benefit to society.

-Steve Gilman, chief scientific officer at Cubist, is skeptical about decoupling financial rewards from sales.
+Steve Gilman, chief scientific officer at Cubist, is sceptical about decoupling financial rewards from sales.

 "De-linkage is an interesting concept but I'm not sure it is a practical concept," he said in an interview.
 "Who's going to come up with the money just to put drugs on the shelf?"